talmolab/sleap/docs/howtos.rst

 Choosing a set of models
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Inference will run in different modes depending on the output types of the models you supply.
-SLEAP currently support four different output types:
+SLEAP currently support two distinct modes for multi-animal inference.

-1. **Confidence maps** (confmaps) are used to predict point locations.

-2. **Part affinity fields** (pafs) are used to connect points which belong to the same animal instance.

-3. **Centroids** are used to crop the video frame around each animal instance.

-4. **Top-down confidence maps** (topdown) are used to predict point locations for a *single* instance at the center of a cropped image.

-When there's only a **single** instance in the video, run with confidence maps.
-Centroids are optional.

-When there are **multiple** instances in the video, you have two options:

-1. Confidence maps (*required*) and part affinity fields (*required*), with centroids *optional*.
-2. Top-down confidence maps and centroids (*required*).

-Note that top-down confidence maps rely on centroid cropping, since they're trained to give predictions for the single instance centered in the (cropped) image.

-Inference (when run from the GUI or the command-line interface) will deduce the correct mode from the set of models it's given:

-- Confidence maps => single-instance mode on full images
-- Confidence maps + part affinity fields => multi-instance mode on full images
-- Confidence maps + part affinity fields + centroids => multi-instance mode on centroid crops
-- Top-down confidence maps + centroids => multi-instance mode on centroid crops
+1. The "**bottom-up**" approach uses a single model which outputs **confidence maps** and **part affinity fields** for all instances in a given frame.
+The confidence maps are used to predict node locations and the part affinity fields are used to group nodes into distinct animal instances.

+2. The "**top-down**" approach starts by using a **centroid** model to predict the location of each animal in a given frame, and then a **instance centered confidence map** model is used to predict the locations of all the nodes for each animal separately.

+Each approach has its advantages, and you may wish to try out both to see which gives you better results.

 Improving predictions
 ----------------------------